RaghavSobti37/RaghavSobti37/README.md

 ## 🚀 About Me

 I'm a software development enthusiast with a keen interest in AI, web technologies, and creating impactful solutions.
-I enjoy tackling challenging problems and continuously expanding my skillset.
+I enjoy tackling challenging problems and continuously expanding my skillset, particularly with the MERN stack and modern deployment platforms.

 ---